smarttdm/ebaas.github.io/_posts/2017-6-6-BatteryRULPrediction.markdown

 The solution that I have been working on consists of the following approaches:

-First of all, I considered Li-ion battery RUL prediction as a time series problem.
+First, I treat Li-ion battery RUL prediction as a time series problem.
 Unlike regression predictive modeling, time series also adds the complexity of a sequence dependence among the input variables.
 A type of neural network designed to handle sequence dependence is called LSTM (Long Short-Term Memory).

-In my solution, I choose to develop LSTM networks using the CNTK framework, an open source deep learning framework developed by Microsoft.
+In my implementation, I choose to develop LSTM networks using the CNTK framework, an open source deep learning framework developed by Microsoft.

 Secondly, among battery cycle life data I have, I used the capacity/cycle data sequence as time series to train and test the LSTM model.
 Then, the trained model is deployed to an application server, and prediction of battery RUL can be performed on a web-based production environment.

-To facilitate the process of collecting data, preprocessing data, developing an optimized model, deploying the model, and use of the model, I have developed a software platform and tools as an integrated environment to make the process as smooth as possible.
+To facilitate the process of collecting data, preprocessing data, developing an optimized model, deploying the model, and use of the model, I have used the Ebaas plaform and ML Studio tool as an integrated environment to make the process as smooth as possible.
 Although I am using battery RUL prediction as an example to demonstrate this environment, it can be used to accomplish other types of tasks involving machine learning.

 Following, I will introduce the solution in detail based on the process, generally divided into the following sections: